Bayesian Inference for Discrete Markov Random Fields Through Coordinate Rescaling: Coordinate Rescaling for Posterior Inference

+The adaptive version of the CoRe sampler, AdaCoRe, removes the need to specify the rescaling matrix $\mathbf{A}$ a priori.
+Instead, the components that define the rescaling---namely the local posterior curvature and variability---are updated during sampling based on the running mean $\overline{\bm{\eta}}$.

+To preserve detailed balance and convergence to the target posterior, these updates are restricted to the warm-up phase of the Markov chain.

+Once the relevant quantities are evaluated at $\overline{\bm{\eta}}$, the inverse scaling matrix $\mathbf{A}^{-1} = \mathbf{L}^{-\intercal} \mathbf{\Gamma}^{-1}$ is updated using linear solves rather than explicit matrix inversion.
+This improves both numerical stability and computational speed \citep{Sanderson2020}.
+To avoid reacting to Monte Carlo noise, the rescaling matrix is updated only when the average relative change in local curvature exceeds a threshold of $3/\sqrt{n}$.\footnote{The factor $1/\sqrt{n}$ reflects the typical sampling variability of a Hessian estimated from $n$ observations.
+The threshold $3/\sqrt{n}$ is a conservative choice that avoids updating the rescaling matrix in response to random fluctuations.}

+Algorithm \ref{algorithm:rescaling_matrix_update} summarizes the update of the inverse rescaling matrix $\mathbf{A}^{-1}$, and Algorithm \ref{algorithm:adacore_sampler} presents the full AdaCoRe sampling procedure.
+Changes in local curvature are monitored using the Frobenius norm, denoted $\lVert \cdot \rVert_{F}$.

-The attractive feature of the CoRe sampling methods lies in the combination of the pseudo-likelihood's computational scalability with a principled correction for the posterior covariance structure via the rescaling matrix.
-As will be illustrated later, this results in a sampler that is capable of exploring regions of the parameter space that would have low probability under the pseudo posterior.
-To evaluate the efficiency and performance of the CoRe sampling methods, in the next section, we benchmark this new sampling scheme against established methods using simulated data.
+The CoRe sampling methods combine the computational scalability of the pseudo-likelihood with a principled correction of the posterior covariance structure.
+As a result, the sampler explores regions of the parameter space that have low probability under the pseudo-posterior.
+In the next section, we evaluate the efficiency and performance of CoRe by benchmarking it against established methods using simulated data.